dkettchen/popular_ship_stats/visualisation/analysis_2013_2023_overall_data.md

 ![alt text](all_ao3_data_vis_charts/racial_groups_diagrams/all_ao3_fandoms_with_one_v_multi_groups_2013_2023.png)

-It is more balanced than the interracial figure, pointing to there being a number of fandoms where there are multiple racial groups overall but the characters in question are only being shipped with characters of their own group.
+It is more balanced than the interracial figure, pointing to there being a number of fandoms where there are multiple racial groups overall but several characters are only being shipped with characters of their own group.

 The second diagram shows the fandoms with the highest number of different racial groups:

 ![alt text](all_ao3_data_vis_charts/racial_groups_diagrams/all_ao3_fandoms_top_racial_diversity_2013_2023.png)

 Marvel once again leads with 8 groups (due to its overall higher numbers of characters/ships).
 It is followed by The 100 and DC tied for second with 7 groups each, and Star Wars in third with 6.
 Teen Wolf and Genshin Impact follow in fourth with 5 groups respectively.
-All other fandoms had less than 5 groups represented.
+All other fandoms had less than 5 racial groups represented.